Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 Sinusoid: EIF better tracks the non-axis-aligned data distribution.

 These artifacts are not just cosmetic.
-They correspond to regions where a model can assign inconsistent anomaly scores, including under-scoring unusual points that happen to fall in ghost-like low-score regions.
+They correspond to regions where the model assigns inconsistent anomaly scores, including under-scoring unusual points that fall in ghost-like low-score regions.

 The plots also served as validation artifacts.
-If the EIF implementation still produced the same cross-shaped artifacts as standard IF, or if the score contours did not track the known synthetic structure, that would have been a strong signal that something was wrong.
+If the EIF implementation had produced the same cross-shaped artifacts as standard IF, or if the score contours failed to track the known synthetic structure, that would have been evidence that the implementation was wrong.

 I benchmarked three configurations across 13 standard outlier-detection datasets: